 Iron Isotope Fractionation in the Mantle

 We developed a method to identify the equilibrium isotopic fractionation of two minerals at high pressure and temperature, using a novel application of the three-isotope technique to piston-cylinder experiments.
 High temperature iron isotope studies are scarce and there is a lack of experimental studies aimed at understanding the isotopic fractionation at high temperature observed in nature.
 Our iron isotope research is one of the first studies of high temperature fractionation among non-traditional stable isotopes (Shahar, Young, and Manning, 2008).
 This experimental approach shows considerable promise for establishing equilibrium fractionation factors in high temperature and pressure experiments.
+(Shahar et al. 2017 gives a throrough explanation of the techniques used for conducting isotope experiments at high pressure and temperature.)

-Silicon Isotope Fractionation during Core Formation
+Isotope Fractionation during Core Formation

 One of the broader goals in planetary science is to determine the chemical composition of the constituents of the solar system.
 Since the 1950’s it has become apparent that chondrites provide the best estimates for the mean abundances of condensable elements in the solar system as they were not (for the most part) affected by physiochemical processes.
 Since then, many studies have compared the chemical and isotopic compositions of meteorites with that of the Earth in order to better understand processes such as solar system formation and planetary differentiation.
 Several studies showed that comparisons between meteorites and terrestrial stable isotope ratios can be used to elucidate the composition of the Earth’s core.
 This is only the case however, if fractionation factors between the minerals of choice are known and at the conditions of core formation.
 While there are some theoretical calculations for these fractionation factors, experiments are the most effective way of determining them.
+We have tackled this problem so far by investigating the silicon, sulfur, and iron isotope fractionatoin during core formation.
+(Shahar et al. 2009, 2011; Labidi et al. 2016)

 Silicon and Magnesium Isotope Fractionation in CAIs